Managed Private Backup

 Service Demarcation and Enabling Services

-With MPB, Equinix offers a backup as a Service where Equinix provides and manages a platform (operational console, backup servers and storage components).
-Equinix provides the licensing and support for the MPB platform.
+With MPB, Equinix offers Backup as a Service where Equinix provides and manages a platform (Operational Console, backup servers, and storage components).
+Equinix provides licensing and support for the MPB platform.
 Equinix is not responsible for any client software or Internet connectivity to either manage or use the Service.

 MPB is set with the default backup job scheduling to run on the IBX time zone.
 So, if MPB is ordered in two different IBXs located in different time zones, each job's start time will differ.